 Can env0 orchestrate both Ansible and Terraform?

 Yes. env zero's Custom Flows support pre- and post-hooks at each stage of a Terraform or OpenTofu run.
 You can install Ansible, build an auto-generated inventory from Terraform outputs, and execute a playbook as a post-apply step, all within the same env0 environment.
-Approval workflows, audit logging, and TTL-based teardowns apply to the combined run as a single unit, not as separate CI/CD jobs. env zero also supports Ansible as a first-class IaC framework.
-See the env0 Ansible integration docs.
+Approval workflows, audit logging, and TTL-based teardowns apply to the combined run as a single unit, not as separate CI/CD jobs. env zero also supports Ansible as a first-class IaC framework with dedicated ansibleGalaxy, ansibleCheck, and ansiblePlaybook pipeline stages.
+See the env0 Ansible integration docs or start a free trial.
+The full demo in this post runs on a free account.

 .webp)